Counters

 When to choose Perfect Guard?

-Perfect Guard functions best as a defensive safety net rather than a primary strategy.
-While Charged Counter and Grand Retribution Thrust typically offer superior damage and utility, Perfect Guard shines in specific scenarios:
+Perfect Guard functions best as a defensive safety net rather than your primary defensive option.
+While Charged Counter and Grand Retribution Thrust typically offer superior damage and utility, Perfect Guard shines in some situations:

 Multi-hit attacks or fast attack Chains that Charged Counter struggles to handle